Role: Senior Designer

-Working with a large team, ranging from Designers, UE and Tech to create the new global platform for MINI.
+Approach: Working with a large team, ranging from Designers, UE and Tech our aim was to create a new and exciting responsive global platform for MINI.

-Due to the work still in progress it cannot be show.
+Due to the work still in progress it cannot be shown, but if you want to find out more, please do not hesitate to be in touch.
 Watch this space!

 Role: Lead designer